idiotWu/flex-text/README.md

 ### Unwanted white space:

-You may get white spaces around flex items when they're layouted as `inline-block`, here's a little trick to it:
+You may get white spaces around flex items when they are layouted as `inline-block`, here's a little trick to it:

 ```css
 .container {